Global Interactions Policy

 - Legitimate Need: Contribution requests may be funded to advance medical science and/or patient care in therapeutic areas that Baxter serves.
 The funding cannot cover activities that are expected to be covered by the recipient’s regular budget.
 Baxter cannot fund requests to support purely social events, events that have already occurred, or fund requests to pay, offset or reimburse a particular patient’s care or treatment.

 - No Connection to Sales: Contributions may not be given as a means to promote Baxter’s products and/or therapies, or to reward individuals or organizations for past, present or future business.

 - Appropriate Recipients: Contributions may not be given to individual members of the Medical Community or to Government Officials.

-- Documentation: All contributions require written documentation between Baxter and the recipient, confirming the nature, purpose and amount of support.
+- Documentation: All contributions must adhere to the documentation requirements outlined in the GIP Process document and require written documentation between Baxter and the recipient organization, confirming the nature, purpose, date and amount of support.